Starfish-develop/Starfish/README.md

 ## Read SPEX data into DataSpectrum

-* How do we treat orders?
- There are no orders, since they have been merged by the pipeline.

  We do need to incorporate masking into the DataSpectrum

  * Only un-masked points should be downsampled to